Aylesford Lake Beach is located in Kings County

 Aylesford Lake Beach is a relatively new site.
 It was man-made and ready for public use in 1990 and since has been well visited by regular beach goers and tourists to the area.

 Aylesford Lake Beach features a boardwalk, parking lot, picnic tables, a public boat launch, boat docks, canteen, change houses, drinking water, clean portable washrooms, an open grass field, walking trails and playgrounds.

 Aylesford Lake Beach is generally a very safe beach.
 There are no drop offs or dangerous spots in the water.
 The beach does, however, commonly experience off shore winds, which can be a hazard for patrons using floatation devices.
-The lake's rocky bottom can be uncomfrable to tender feet.
+The lake's rocky bottom can be uncomfortable to tender feet.

 The Nova Scotia Lifeguard Service supervises a 100m section of the beach.
 Each end of the beach is well defined by rock and tree lines.

 Information on beach conditions are announced daily on Magic 97, the local fm radio station at 11:00 am.

 Due to Aylesford's off shore winds, the lifeguards enforce a "No Floatation Device" policy on a daily basis (with the exception of certified PFDs).
 Boats are not permitted to travel within the supervised area, which is marked by red buoys in the water and red and yellow flags on land.
 Due to county regulations, alcohol, pets and open fires are not permitted on the beach.